-Insert magazine and trigger guard assembly receiver, open end to the rear and notched end first.
+Insert magazine assembly into receiver, open end to the rear and notched end first.

 Place barreled action assembly carefully into stock.
-Be certain trigger guard is seated properly in stock.
-The longer takedown screw goes behind the trigger guard.
-Tighten the two takedown screws alternately until both are snug, then tighten front screw firmly; finally, tighten rear screw.
-Using a torque wrench, torque action bolts to 50 to 55 in-lbs.
+Tighten the two takedown screws alternately until both are snug, then tighten the front screw firmly, finally, tighten rear screw.
+Using a torque wrench, torque action bolts to 50 inch pounds.

 CAUTION

-DO NOT EXCEED 55 IN-LBS.
-OR DAMAGE TO THE

-FLOOR PLATE MAY RESULT.

-DAMAGE DUE TO OVER-TORQUING MAY

-RENDER THIS ASSEMBLY UNSAFE
+DO NOT EXCEED 50 INCH POUNDS OR DAMAGE TO THE FLOOR PLATE MAY RESULT.
+DAMAGE DUE TO OVER TORQUING MAY RENDER THIS ASSEMBLY UNSAFE!

-Any time the bolt is removed and reistalled, do not load any ammunition into the rifle until the following function check has been performed:
+Any time the bolt is removed and reinstalled, do not load any ammunition into the rifle until the following function check has been performed: